 - Best-selling and world-renowned author

-- Complementary to RCM (Moubray) & TPM (Wilmott)
+- Complementary to RCM (Moubray) and TPM (Wilmott)

 Plant managers, Professional Maintenance Engineers, Maintenance managers, Engineering Managers, Students